ericwooley/openapi-sdk/libs/openapi-sdk/README.md

 The real testing is done by the e2e test `nx e2e openapi-sdk-e2e`

 ## Publishing
-use `./publish.sh`, which will walk you through all the publishing and versioning steps
+use `./publish.sh patch`, which will create a new release. publish.sh forwards all arguments to `npm version`

 ## Road Map
 If anyone ends up using this, we could add more options to pass down to the openapi generator.
 Currently it uses [typescript-axios](https://openapi-generator.tech/docs/generators/typescript-axios)